Zero-Consulting/ZeroEnvelope/README.md

 ### K global

+* Define uninhabitable spaces using the "Part of Total Floor Area" flag.
 * In Construction Sets:
   * add an object to the construction set selecting the planar surface type and double clicking the construction from the list on the right and
   * remove a construction from the construction set double clicking its name.